mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

                  'value': 'http://dbpedia.org/resource/Hillary_Rodham_Clinton'},
  'label': {'type': 'literal', 'value': 'Hillary Clinton', 'xml:lang': 'en'}}
 ```

-The unprintable characters in line 11 are Arabic.
-Run the example code in a terminal to see these characters.

 We can use the SPARQL OPTIONAL operator to match data patterns that may or may not exist.
 OPTIONAL is a binary operator that combines two graph patterns: